wellSounds/chromatic-approach/readme.md

 ###### Alice Baird 2020

 wellSound is an on going project for automatic affective soundscape generation.
-This approach is rudimentary, initial-step.
+This approach is a rudimentary, initial-step.
 Simply sonifying chromatic features from natural soundscapes.